-Siltstone Trail is a 11.7 mile moderately trafficked out and back trail located near Fairdale, KY that features beautiful wild flowers and is rated as difficult.
+Siltstone Trail is a 11.7 mile moderately trafficked out and back trail located near Fairdale, Kentucky that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking and trail running and is accessible year-round.

 Siltsone Trail is a 6.7 mile point to point trail located in Jefferson County Forest.
 The trail is a ridgewalk running from the Welcome Center to Scotts Gap with excellent views the length of the trip.
 The majority of the elevation change occurs near the four road crossing during the hike.
 The Silstone trail is a 6.7 mile ridgewalk connecting the Tom Wallace Recreation Area with Scotts Gap.
 Both areas are part of Jefferson Memorial Forest.